kidwellj/victorian-smarthome/README.md

 # HiFi

 What home is complete without multi-room streaming music?
 This is worth a separate guide, which I've developing here: [https://github.com/kidwellj/multi-room-hifi]

+# Car Charging

+We have an EV, and are currently charging this with an Ohme device.
+Ohme

+# Solar